cardano-foundation/testnets-cardano-org/resources/content/articles/en/2020-05-04_11-00-00_mallet-end-to-end-en.md

     EOF

-### Compile with `solcjs`
+**2. Compile with `solcjs`:

     solcjs --bin --abi --base-path . ./myContract.sol

-### Verify the compiled file exists
+**3. Verify that the compiled file exists:

-In your directory now there should be an  `.bin` file
+If the file was correctly compiled, there should be a `.bin` file in your directory.

     ls *.bin

     _myContract_sol_HelloWorld.bin

-# Mallet 2.0
+## Mallet 2.0

-Mallet, the minimal wallet, is the command line interface used to send transactions, deploy smart contracts, and interact with the IELE and KEVM devnets.
+Mallet, the minimal wallet, is the command line interface (CLI) used to send transactions, deploy smart contracts, and interact with the IELE and KEVM devnets.

-## Connect to the KEVM devnet
+**1. Connect to the KEVM devnet

     ./mallet kevm -d ./data